science-machine/biomlbench/biomlbench/tasks/proteingym-dms/VG08_BPP22_Tsuboyama_2023_2GP8/description.md

 This dataset is part of the ProteinGym DMS benchmark, which contains deep mutational scanning datasets that measure protein fitness (in different contexts) for sequence variants of a wide range of proteins.
-This dataset contains only single-substitution variants for the protein Scaffolding protein from the organism Salmonella phage P22 (Bacteriophage P22).
+This dataset contains single-substitution variants for the protein Scaffolding protein from the organism Salmonella phage P22 (Bacteriophage P22).
 This protein has Uniprot ID: VG08_BPP22.

 The DMS selection assay was described as follows: